 While the details are sketchy surrounding Poker Face, the official synopsis does give a few hints as to what fans can expect to see play out, once the show premieres later this year.
 The Stan original film is set in the world of high-stakes poker, with Crowe starring as tech billionaire and gambler Jake Foley.
 Perturbed by an unfulfilled life, Foley gives his best friends an offer they can’t refuse – the chance to win more money than they’ve ever dreamed of, but there is a catch.
 In order to play, they’ll have to give up the one thing they spend their lives trying to keep… their secrets.
 As the game unfolds, the friends will discover what is really at stake.

-“Today’s announcement reflects Stan’s ongoing commitment to deliver world-class original films and series featuring the biggest names in Australia and Hollywood – both in front of and behind the camera,” Stan chief content officer Cailah Scobie said.
+“Today’s announcement reflects New on Stan Australia in October 2023 and Hollywood – both in front of and behind the camera,” Stan chief content officer Cailah Scobie said.
 “It’s a pleasure to see our collaboration with the Australian screen icon Russell Crowe continue, following his unforgettable performance in the Stan Original Film True History of the Kelly Gang.
 Supported by an outstanding cast, Russell has created a powerful and explosive film in Poker Face and we know audiences will be all-in to see it.”